 Fig. 9.
-Characteristic path lengths of del.icio.us in the three co-occurrence graphs (left) and in the three modes of the hypergraph (right).
-Left: The differences reflect the different sizes of the co-occurrence graphs.
-Larger graphs have higher characteristic path length.
-Right: the curves display the separate contributions of tags, users and resources to the del.icio.us path length shown in the right diagrams of Figures 5 and 8.
-The low characteristic path lengths for user nodes reflect the structural importance of personomies in the hypergraph.
+Characteristic path lengths of del.icio.us in the three coocurrence graphs (left) and in the hypergraph for the three dimensions (right).
+The left diagram shows the characteristic path lengths of the three coocurrence graphs in one diagram.
+The difference reflect the different sizes of the co-occurrence graphs; the larger graphs have higher characteristic path length.
+The right diagram shows the different contributions of the tags, users, and resources to the del.icio.us curve in the right diagrams of Figures 5 and 8.
+For computing the values, the random nodes have been drawn only from the respective class.
+The low char. path lengths of the user nodes reflect the structural importance of the personomies in the hyper-graph.
+The char. path lengths of the tags and resources are reversed compared to the left diagram; indicating that tags tend to be more independent from the core folksonomy structure than resources.

 Fig. 10.
-Clustering coefficient of del.icio.us for the three co-occurrence graphs (left) and connectedness of the hypergraph for the three modes (right).
+Clustering coefficient of del.icio.us for the three co-occurrence graphs (left) and connectedness of the hypergraph by dimension (right).
 Both diagrams show that the neighborhoods around tags and resources are denser than around users.
 The user curve in the left diagram decreases over time, while it increases in the right one.